JHoeLee/PRM-AStar-PathPlanning/README.md

 ![image](https://github.com/JHoeLee/PRM-AStar-PathPlanning/assets/111511618/228c4de2-fffe-4cee-95f6-b2c6e5d43474)

 ### Step 3: Perform A* Search
 Heuristic cost is the distance between each node and the goal.
 Node with the lowest f-score(distance so far(g-score) + heuristic) is selected as current node.
 For each neighbour, if tentative g_score is lower than current g-score of neighbour, the neighbour is pushed into the open set with its updated f-score.
-When the current node is the goal node, the optimal path is reconstructed.
-Default seed = 4, change its value to see other environments.
+When the current node is the goal node, the optimal path is reconstructed. **Default seed = 4**, change its value to see other environments.

 ![image](https://github.com/JHoeLee/PRM-AStar-PathPlanning/assets/111511618/99269129-f76d-4194-9bde-8fce10f98294)